3 virtual changing room apps for fashion retailers

 So no wonder that several companies have come up with innovative solutions to this issue.

 Fitiquette is one such company.
-Their model works by guiding you through the creation of a customised virtual mannequin that exactly resembles your own measurements.
+Their model works by guiding you through the creation of a customised virtual mannequin that exactly resembles your own measurements basically for virtual room app.
 They can then suggest clothes that would fit, showing you a 360 view of how the garment would move and drape in real life.
 There are a few interesting things about their idea:

-Fits.me are another company with a similar model, which you can try out on their website.
+Fits.me are another company with a similar model, which you can try out on their website which uses 3d virtual fitting room or for e commerce.
 They can reproduce up to 2,000 different body sizes, and the service is already being used by companies including Barbour – have a go here if you like.
 So far, they seem very focused on menswear, which seems to make sense.
 Guys who hate shopping are probably also going to hate having to return ill-fitting clothes on a regular basis.
 The only question is whether they can be bothered to take their own measurements (and whether those measurements will be accurate, which is a whole different issue).

 Zugara is another company with a totally different approach.
 They’ve created the Webcam Social Shopper to let consumers ‘hold’ different items of clothing up against themselves, using augmented reality technology.
 They want to replicate that moment in a shop where you pick up a dress on a hanger, hold it up against yourself, and holler over to your shopping companion ‘hey, what do you think of this one?’.
 It doesn’t aim to help with fitting information but instead lets you visualise what the item will look like on (similar to something like the Boden Outfit Maker, but with your own image instead of a slightly creepy mannequin).
 There’s an enthusiastic review from a Danish fashion blogger here.